Urala-Communications/the-markets/README.md

 IndexList > Price

 The IndexList render the lists of each category on the homepage and each category index page.
 They require different style depending on which page and category they are rendered.
 For index pages we use a grid style and for movers/rising lists the style is also slightly different.
-A sub component of the IndexList is Price, this is useful for updating the UI price not only data-wise but with visual changes, i.e. flashing green/red.
+A sub component of the IndexList is Price, this is necessary for updating the price data and show visual changes, i.e. flashing green/red.
 The Price layout varies dependant on the list in which it has been rendered as well.

 Item > Chart

 The Item component is used on every _symbol page to render the main content of the page.
-This is useful for maintaining consistentcy across the pages.
+This helps maintain consistentcy across the categories.
 Some pages also render the latest news on their symbol and info about the instrument such as market cap for a coin.
-The main feature of symbol page is the Chart.
+The main feature of each symbol page is the Chart.
 Originally we used highcharts for this, however, we have recently switched to using TradingView since they provide Candlestick charts which update in real-time.
 When users select a short time range such as 1/5/15 minutes we fetch new aggregate data so the charts can update in real-time.

 Header > Ticker > TickerItem